funnymania/hirable/specs/sprint01.md

 Web Service
 [X] - Create Tables.
 Update them on rds.
 [X] - Define cron jobs
-[ ] - supportedOrgs needs to be stored from database and grabbed in a sorted fashion (to allow binary-searching on clients) [ ] - Restful AddCorn service for all inserts w/ API token.
-This can take an optional userInfo parameter which can be used for custom results.
+[X] - supportedOrgs needs to be stored from database and grabbed in a sorted fashion (to allow binary-searching on clients) [ ] - search API: (params can be role, orgname, location) /v1/cards [ ] - private insert_card: (API token, url, location, role) [ ] - makeOFficial: (create an API token, manually find comp in supported orgs or add if it doesnt exist). official_orgs can insert using their api token to associated orgid. an optional userInfo parameter which can be used for custom results.
 [ ] - nodejs server will be running on ec2 instance